chromaway/ngcccbase/doc/exchange.md

     user=a_user_name

-You can then re-start supervisord to load the new settings:
+You may then re-start supervisord to load the new settings:

     sudo service supervisor restart